-Minor changes to these terms and conditions may be evidenced on the face of the purchase order form used by the Council.
-Any purchase by the Buyer is conditional upon acceptance of these terms and conditions by the supplier.
+Minor changes to these terms and conditions may be evidenced on the face of the PO issued by the Council.
+Any purchase by the Council is conditional upon acceptance of these terms and conditions by the supplier.

-If the supplier does not wish to accept these terms and conditions, then the supplier should not accept the Purchase Order, and should inform the Council forthwith.
+If you do not wish to accept these terms and conditions, then you should not accept the PO and you should inform the Council as soon as possible.

 Freedom of Information